smholvoet/smholvoet.github.io/_posts/2020-09-01-setup-Docker-and-Docker-Compose-on-Raspberry-Pi.md

 ## Introduction

-This post will show you to install Docker and Docker-Compose on a clean Raspberry Pi:
+This post will show you how to install Docker and Docker-Compose on a clean Raspberry Pi:
 - `docker` cli is typically used to manage **individual containers**
 - `docker-compose` cli on the other hand is used to manage **multi-container** applications